AndreiWasFound/AndreiWasFound/README.md

 - 🌱 I’m currently learning **Java**

-- 👨‍💻 All of my projects are available at [https://www.spigotmc.org/resources/authors/andreisava4.890477/ or GitHub](https://www.spigotmc.org/resources/authors/andreisava4.890477/ or GitHub)
+- 👨‍💻 All of my projects are available at https://www.spigotmc.org/resources/authors/andreisava4.890477/ or this GitHub

 - 💬 Ask me about **Spigot API**